 How are you liking this beauty?
 A vintage armoire customized to fit her shoe need and Belle Epoque pink chandelier do a closet good!
 Repurposing antique and vintage furniture for practical uses to pair with modern furnishings is smart, green and gives what we all want from unique home decor, the wow factor.

 The master bedroom headboard began as a neoclassical daybed and finished as a custom pièce de résistance.
 I did something similar with a pair of twin English headboards.
 Dave the Builder hinged them together for a client and voilà, a formal fireplace screen.
 Seeing an item for what it is, but recognizing it for what it can become, seems to be a justified experiment with affordable antique and vintage furniture, don’t you think?
-Speaking strictly for myself, stripping, painting, refinishing or totally morphing a piece into something totally different than its original purpose never scares me when we aren’t talking mucho initial investment.
+Speaking strictly for myself, stripping, painting, refinishing or totally morphing a piece into something totally different from its original purpose never scares me when we aren’t talking mucho initial investment.

 Mirrors, mirrors gorgeously displayed on the wall, you and the Dutch chandelier are the gold leaf finest of them all.